Twisted Pixel Games: History

+In December 2008, Twisted Pixel began production on its next title, then began development in January 2009.
+On April 1, 2009, the title was revealed as 'Splosion Man, a platform game that would be released on July 22 that year.
+At PAX on September 4, 2009, Twisted Pixel revealed its third title, Comic Jumper: The Adventures of Captain Smiley, which would be released on October 6, 2010.

+On December 3, 2010, Twisted Pixel announced Ms. Splosion Man, a sequel to Splosion Man.
+It was released on July 13, 2011.

 On February 1, 2011, the company revealed its fifth original game, The Gunstringer, a third person shooter designed for use with the Xbox 360 Kinect peripheral.
 The game was originally intended to be the first Xbox Live Arcade game to be featured as a Kinect title but instead became a retail release.
-It is set as a live-action play set in the Old West.
-The protagonist, killed by his posse, has been resurrected and seeks revenge.
-Live action sequences for the game were filmed at The Paramount Theatre in Austin where the company is located.
+It was released in September 13, 2011.

-On September 30, 2015, Twisted Pixel Games announced that it had been separated from Microsoft Studios and had become an independent studio again.
+Almost exactly one month after The Gunstringer's release, on October 11, Microsoft Studios announced that it had acquired Twisted Pixel for an undisclosed price.
+Almost four years later, on September 30, 2015, Twisted Pixel announced that it had split from Microsoft and became an independent studio again.

 Its games have been generally well-received by critics, and collectively have won several awards.
 The Maw won the 2008 Audience Choice award at PAX10, and was a finalist at the Independent Games Festival 2009.
 Splosion Man was voted by the Xbox Live community as the Best Original Xbox Live Arcade Game of 2009.
 In a September 2010 ranking, IGN listed it eleventh in its top twenty-five Xbox Live Arcade titles of all time.
 It also received several Best of E3 awards in 2009.
 Captain Smiley, the lead character in Comic Jumper, received the Best New Character award from Official Xbox Magazine in 2010.

 On November 14, 2018, it was announced that Ms. Splosion Man would be launching on the Nintendo Switch on November 22.

-On December 5, 2021, the website was updated to announce some changes are coming.
-Through legal documents from the Federal Trade Commission, it became public that Twisted Pixel Games was acquired by Meta in November 2021.
+On December 5, 2021, the website was updated to announce some upcoming changes.
+Through legal documents from the Federal Trade Commission, it became public that Twisted Pixel was acquired by Meta in November 2021.

-On June 6, 2025, it was announced during Summer Game Fest that Twisted Pixel was developing a VR game based on the Marvel Comics superhero, Deadpool.
-The game, which features Neil Patrick Harris as the voice of Deadpool, is set to be released on Meta Quest 3 and Meta Quest 3S in July 4 2025.
+On June 6, 2025, it was announced during Summer Game Fest that Twisted Pixel was developing a VR game based on the Marvel Comics antihero Deadpool.
+The game, Marvel's Deadpool VR, was released on Meta Quest 3 and Meta Quest 3S in July 4, 2025.

+On January 13, 2026, Twisted Pixel was one of three studios shut down as a result of layoffs at Meta's Reality Labs, along with Sanzaru Games and Armature Studio.